niuers/Learning-From-Data-A-Short-Course/bbgml101.md

 1. Can think 1 = exp(0^Tx)
 2. Matrix is just transformation
 What is the determinant of matrix?
 How much volume changes from one dimension to another dimension.

+KL divergence >= 0, can be proved by using logz <= z - 1
+meaning of KL divergence: the information loss because we use one distribution to approximate another one